After booking your coastal trip to visit Spain it’s normal to think about Spain’s beach etiquette.

 Commandment #9: Check to see if the Red Cross is in the area

 When I went, there was a Red Cross member mentioning that there was tar in the ocean water from a boat and that it wasn’t recommended to swim.
-It was swim at your own risk, we didn’t swim.
+It was swimming at your own risk, we didn’t swim.

 Commandment #10: Bring normal clothes and extra towels